KirbyDream/APi_project/README.md

    * API from https://data.worldbank.org/indicator/SP.DYN.CBRT.IN
 ## 2.Describing the Data set
-The data set used in this project contains information about the release and sales of video games in 4 different regions (North America, EU, Japan, and others), as well as information about games genre and publishers, over the years from 1980 until 2020. contains a list of incidents reported as shark attacks.
+The data set used in this project contains information about the release and sales of video games in 4 different regions (North America, EU, Japan, and others), as well as information about games genre and publishers, over the years from 1980 until 2020.

+    * What is a video game?
+A video game is an electronic game that can be played on a computing device, such as a personal computer, gaming console.
+Depending on the platform, video games can be subcategorized into computer games and console games.
+In recent years, however, the emergence of social networks, smartphones and tablets introduced new categories such as mobile and social games.
+Video games have come a long way since the first games emerged in the 1970s.
+Our dataset does not include mobile platform.

-Their fields and data types are:
+     * Dataset fields and data types are:
  - Rank - Ranking of overall sales, integer.
  - Name - The games name.
  - Platform - Platform of the games release (i.e. PC,Wii,PS2 etc.), object.